Advocacy

-DIPG Advocacy Group is the advocacy arm of Jack’s Angels Foundation, with a mission to pass the DIPG Awareness Resolution in the U. S. House of Representatives.
-This would be a precedent-setting achievement with regard to the acknowledgement of the urgent, unmet medical needs of our children, and an acceleration toward a cure with the awareness raised, and collaborations strengthened and evolving, creating new and vast networks of research infrastructure to accommodate and develop our resources.
+DIPG Advocacy Group is the advocacy arm of Jack’s Angels Foundation, with a continuing mission to pass the DIPG Awareness Resolution in the U. S. House of Representatives.
+This would be a precedent-setting achievement with regard to the acknowledgement of the urgent, unmet medical needs of our children, an acceleration toward a cure with the awareness raised, and a strengthening of evolving networks of research infrastructure to accommodate our children and accelerate the development of resources.
 It’s the whole idea of the Moonshot4Kids.
 We can’t get to a cure fast enough with so little investment into childhood cancer research.
-All the kids who joined us at the 2020 briefing and 2022 briefing, who were under care, are gone, except for our long-term survivors.
-We owe it to they who live under the constant shadow of the monster DIPG to find a cure more quickly–for those fighting right now, and those yet to be diagnosed.
-For our final advocacy campaign, visit dipgadvocacy.org.
-Use the hashtags #passhres404 and #makechildhoodcancerhistory in social media posts, and sign, repeat, and share this portal: www.passhres404.com
+All the kids who joined us at the 2020 – 2022 Congressional briefings (dipgbriefings.com) who were under care, are gone.
+We owe it to those who live under the constant shadow of the monster DIPG to find a cure more quickly–for those fighting right now, and those yet to be diagnosed.
+We have all the technology and human-power resources we need, except adequate investment.

 Congressional Briefing 2/13/2020.